Yes. A Passenger Can Sue a Drunk Driver for Injuries in a Rollover Crash.

-- The passenger was in the vehicle that the intoxicated driver was driving or the one that driver hit; and
+- The passenger was in the vehicle that the intoxicated driver was driving or the vehicle that the driver hit

-Does There Have to Be a DUI or DWI Conviction for a Passenger to Have a Lawsuit against the Drunk Driver?
+Does a Drunk Driver Need to be Convicted for a DUI or DWI for a Passenger to Have a Case?

-No, the impaired driver does not need to have a DUI or DWI conviction for a passenger to win your case, but a conviction can make it easier to win.
+No, a drunk driver does not need to be convicted for a DUI or DWI for a passenger to have a case, but a conviction does make it easier to win.

 Impairment can result from any blood alcohol concentration (BAC) above .00.
-Even a small amount of alcohol will negatively affect your judgment, muscular coordination, and vision, making you more likely to lose control of your vehicle.
-This is important legally for issues such as fault and amount of compensation.
+Even a small amount of alcohol will negatively affect judgment, muscle coordination, and vision, which makes it easier to lose control of a vehicle.
+This is important legally for issues such as fault and the amount of compensation.

 What if the Passenger Had Been Drinking Before the Rollover Crash?

-A passenger who was also intoxicated may have a personal injury case.
+A passenger who was also intoxicated may have a case.
 For example, two friends travel together to a bar and consume alcoholic beverages.
-If one of them gets behind the wheel to take the other home and crashes on the way, the friend that is the passenger may have personal injury claims against both the driver and, depending on the specific facts of the case, the bar.
-If the passenger does not survive, his or her family may have a wrongful death claim.
+If one of them gets behind the wheel to take the other home and crashes on the way, the friend who is the passenger may have personal injury claims against both the driver and, depending on the specific facts of the case, the bar.
+If the passenger does not survive, their family may have a wrongful death claim.